spxuw/MST/README.md

 ## Guide
 Seqtime package is used to generate the simulated data.\
-FEAST, Sourcetracker and randomforest are three microbial source tracking solvers.
+FEAST, Sourcetracker and randomforest are three microbial source tracking solvers.\
+After installation of R pakckage, users can directly run the code.